-There are a variety of reasons why it’s wise to consider making the shift to greener, more efficient habits around the house, not least of which is doing your part to save the environment.
-What you may not realize, though, is that making eco-friendly changes to your daily routine can also pay off in the form of greater financial savings, and fewer bouts of asthma, allergies or skin sensitivities.
+There are a variety of reasons why it’s wise to consider making the shift to greener.
+More noteworthy reason is for efficient habits around the house.
+Not least of which is doing your part to save the environment.
+What you may not realize, though, is that making eco-friendly changes to your daily routine.
+It can also pay off in the form of greater financial savings.
+Furthmore, fewer bouts of asthma, allergies or skin sensitivities.
 Moving towards a green, earth-conscious home doesn’t have to be a major pain, either.
 There are plenty of simple, low-investment changes you can make to see real results without sacrificing loads of time or money, and these ten are only scratching the surface.

 Install a Water Filter – Making sure that you and your family stays hydrated is of great importance, but there are better ways to accomplish the goal than buying disposable, plastic bottles full of water.
 Invest in reusable water bottles for every member of the family, and spring for a water filter.
 You’ll keep that plastic out of rotation, and you’ll be teaching kids a valuable lesson about stewardship.